Phloemus/RNAniseed-App/SPECIFICATION-BOOK.md

 hard to start with.
 In order to counter this issue, some of the tags can be used as a primary filter to eliminate unwanted data even before the visualization process.

-The Specie, Dataset and Cell Stage tags are especially interesting for this primary database query because it massively reduce the amount of data that the biologist have to work with and also force the end user to choose a preset of filters to guid his exploration right out the bat which require him to think a little bit about the exploration goals even before launching the visualization process.
+The **Specie**, **Dataset** and **Development Stage** tags are especially interesting for this primary database query because it massively reduce the amount of data that the biologist have to work with and also force the end user to choose a preset of filters to guid his exploration right out the bat which require him to think a little bit about the exploration goals before launching the visualization process.

-Thus, the Specie, Dataset and Cell Stage are called Query filters because of their used during the data selection phase before the visualization of the data occurs.
+Thus, the **Specie**, **Dataset** and **Development Stage** are called **Query filters** because of their used during the data selection phase before the visualization of the data occurs.
 These filters are required select a part of the data contained in the database.
 They also are required to launch a visualization process

-The remaining tags will be used as Exploration Filters (aka filters that can be optionnally used during the visualization of the data)
+The remaining filters will be used as **Exploration Filters** (aka filters that can be optionnally used during the visualization of the data)

 ### Concrete Exploration Queries